 Important postural exercises

 Planks are great exercises to strengthen many muscles which include those that stabilize our back.
-Pushups or Where to get money for clothes hand wash modified pushups work upper back muscle.
+Pushups or modified pushups work upper back muscle.

 Are your hamstring muscles (the ones behind your upper legs) tight?
 If they are, they are pulling down on your lower back and playing havoc with your posture also.
 That and weak abdominal muscles are key causes for lower back pain.
 Stretch your hamstrings daily.
 There are many ways to stretch them so find 2 or 3 and implement them.

 When you walk, make sure you are looking ahead.
 Find something to focus on (a street sign, a tree, a house or building) and don’t let your head drop.
 This will help you maintain proper posture while walking and improve your posture overall.
 When you get really good at all of these exercise, you can walk while doing repeated scapular contractions while holding your stomach muscle in, and really get benefit!